Alumni & Development

 About the Konetzka Fellowship

 The Konetzka Fellowship is open to Department of Biology graduate students in good academic standing.
 First preference is given to graduate students in microbiology with superb teaching abilities and strong research skills.
-Second preference is given to graduate students majoring in Molecular, Cellular, and Developmental Biology or Genetics if their research is in the area of microbiology and they have the requisite teaching skills.
+Second preference is given to graduate students majoring in Genome, Cell, and Developmental Biology or Genetics if their research is in the area of microbiology and they have the requisite teaching skills.

 This endowed fellowship was established by family, friends, colleagues, and former students to honor a beloved researcher, administrator, and teacher.